arcadiapage/arcadiapage.github.io/_posts/2023-01-29-one-week-of-gentle-productivity.md

 ***

 So there you go!
 One week of creating space and reducing overwhelm.
-You can learn more about this book in progress by checking it out on [Kickstarter](http://kck.st/3XRvREA).
+Let this list be like a space creating personal assistant for you.
+If you feel like going deeper into exploring more ways to introduce gentle productivity into your life, you can find more in my book, [44 Days of Pressure Free Productivity](https://payhip.com/b/g8wOI)